 We then open our PredictWind app again.
 PredictWind has all sorts of bells and whistles but I’m only going to describe the features we use on a routine basis.
 Once again we look at the weather report within the app (only if we have an internet connection).

 On our paid version we have tools so we use ‘Weather Routing’ and ‘Departure Planning’.
 Weather Routing allows us to select a current and end location in addition to the date we want to leave.
 Once we fill in the details we hit ‘Calculate Route’ and it tells us four routes pulling from four different weather models (PWG, PWE, GFS, and ECMWF).

-Then, we enter ‘space departures by hours’ and what this does is shows us what the conditions will be if we leave now, tomorrow, the day after tomorrow and so forth.
+Then, we enter ‘space departures by hours’ and what this does is show us what the conditions will be if we leave now, tomorrow, the day after tomorrow, and so forth.
 We could also request what the conditions will be every five hours or 10 hours.

 Passage Planning Step 5 – Plotting a course